 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Intra-oral cameras also enable our practice to save your images to your file to provide a permanent record of findings and treatments.
-These images can be printed for you, other specialists, and your lab or insurance companies.
+These images can be printed for you, other specialists, and labs or insurance companies.

 Our office uses the latest technology in CAD-CAM design and fabrication of various dental restorations.